SidAhmedSahraoui/expo-users-list/README.md

 To run the project in your local environment, follow these steps:

 1. Clone the repository to your local machine.
-2. Run `npm install` or `yarn` in the project directory to install the required dependencies.
+2. Run `npm install` in the project directory to install the required dependencies.
-3. Run `npm run start` or `yarn start` to get the project started.
+3. Run `npm run start` to get the project started.

+To build for android, run this command:
+1. `npm run build:android`

+To build for ios, run this command:
+1. `npm run build:ios`

 ## 📱 ScreenShots
 <table>